 The logo for the 2021 Indianapolis 500 was released in October 2020, a few weeks after the IndyCar Harvest GP weekend (LINK).
 It was the third year of the consistent branding system that was implemented beginning in 2019 for the race logos.
 The same bold fonts were used for the wording, however, enough design changes were made such that the 2021 logo is unique from the logos of 2019 and 2020.

-The 2021 logo replaced the background with a depiction of the Pagoda.
+The 2021 logo was the third in a series of what has become called the “Icon Series”.
+The logo of each year celebrates a defining aspect of the Indianapolis 500 and/or the Indianapolis Motor Speedway.
+For 2021, the Pagoda was featured.
 The shape of the shield changed to a rounded-off rectangle, resembling the shape of the track.
 The color was changed to dark blue, after being a shade of red previously.
 The date and the wheel & wing emblem were situated in the same spot, while the “Presented By Gainbridge” remained mostly the same.
 The logo was said to capture four essential elements: “tradition, speed, excitement, and innovation.”

 On Thursday May 20, 2021, the IndyCar Series practice day was declared Folds of Honor Practice Day Presented by Red Gold Tomatoes.
 A special logo was created for the occasion.
 Time trials was sponsored by Crown Royal.
 A special logo for qualifying was also used, basically the same logo (without dates) that was used in 2019 and 2020.
 Both appear to follow the same general “consistent branding” theme employed for the decade.